(Updated 22 April 2014)

 Tepco published a six- to nine-month plan in April 2011 for dealing with the disabled Fukushima reactors, and updated this several times subsequently.
-Remediation over the next couple of years proceeded approximately as planned.
-At the end of August 2011 Tepco announced its general plan for proceeding with removing fuel from the four units, initially from the spent fuel ponds and then from the actual reactors.
-At the end of 2013 Tepco announced the establishment of an internal entity, the Decommissioning Company, to focus on measures for decommissioning units 1-6 and dealing with contaminated water.
-The company is scheduled to commence operations around April 2014.
+Remediation over the next couple of years proceeded approximately as planned. in August 2011 Tepco announced its general plan for proceeding with removing fuel from the four units, initially from the spent fuel ponds and then from the actual reactors.
+At the end of 2013 Tepco announced the establishment of an internal entity to focus on measures for decommissioning units 1-6 and dealing with contaminated water.
+The name of the new company is Fukushima Daiichi Decontamination & Decommissioning Engineering Company, and it commenced operations in April 2014.

 Tepco has a website giving updates on decommissioning work and environmental monitoring.

 Storage ponds: First, debris has been removed from the upper parts of the reactor buildings using large cranes and heavy machinery.
 Covers will be built as required, and overhead cranes and fuel handling machines necessary to remove the spent fuel assemblies will be reinstalled, as already at unit 4.
+That for unit 3 is likely to be completed by March 2015.
 Casks to transfer the removed fuel to the central spent fuel facility have been designed and manufactured using existing cask technology.

 In July 2012 two unused fuel assemblies were removed from unit 4 pond, and were found to be in good shape, with no deformation or corrosion.
-Tepco started removal of both fresh and used fuel from the pond in November 2013, 22 assemblies at a time in each cask.
+Tepco started removal of both fresh and used fuel from the pond in November 2013, 22 assemblies at a time in each cask, with 1331 used and 202 new ones to be moved.
 This has been uneventful, and the task is expected to continue through 2014.
-By late February, 352 used and 22 new fuel assemblies had been moved in 17 cask shuttles without incident, and weekly updates are published.
+By 21 April, 682 used and 22 new fuel assemblies had been moved in 32 cask shuttles without incident, and weekly updates are published.